AlexAntartico/test-repo/upload_devto.md

 published: false
 ---

-# How to upload Markdown files to Dev.to
+# How to upload Markdown files to Dev.to from GitHub ٩(◕‿◕)۶

 This is a test post to show how to upload Markdown files to Dev.to.